Family Reunification

 Recent Activity

-People on all sides of the policy debate largely agree that the current U.S. immigration system is broken.
-What should a 21st century immigration system that works in the national interest look like?
+People on all sides of the policy debate largely agree that the U.S. immigration system is broken.
+What should a 21st century system that works in the national interest look like?
 And is this vision achievable amid current political realities?

 This year’s Immigration Law and Policy Conference examines the immigration policy agenda under the Trump administration, including changes in the asylum system; the vast societal upheaval brought on by COVID-19 and the rising racial justice movement; what the future of U.S. immigration may look like; and many other topics related to U.S. immigration policy.